NeuroDesk/neurocontainers/recipes/mrsiproc/README.md

     Operating System: Linux
     Host ID: 02:42:ac:11:00:02
     Computer Login Name: matlab
+  - When it says 'is the software installed', select yes
+  - Then select 'download license'
-  - Download the license and store it under /neurodesktop-storage/license_matlab.lic
+  - Store the license under /neurodesktop-storage/license_matlab.lic

 To run applications outside of this container